 Health coverage depends on when you enroll in a plan.

 Always shop around during open enrollment.
 You may find better prices with a new insurer.
 Also, a change in income could affect any subsidies you receive to pay for premiums.

-What Is Open Enrollment?
+What Is the 2021 Open Enrollment Period?